dysartcoal/coursera-getting-and-cleaning-data/CodeBook.md

 The raw data for this project was taken from the Human Activity Recognition Using Smartphones Dataset created by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto of Smartlab.
-The outcome was to produce a tidy data set (tidy_data.csv) which contained the averages (mean) for a subset of the measurements grouped by subject and activity.
+The outcome was to produce a tidy data set (tidy_data.txt) which contained the averages (mean) for a subset of the measurements grouped by subject and activity.
 The background to the original project and datasets can be found at: